graphsignal/graphsignal-python/README.md

 One workload can be run multiple times, e.g. to benchmark different parameters.
 To tag each run, use `graphsignal.add_tag('mytag')`.

-In case of multiple subsequent runs/experiments executed within a single script or notebook, call `graphsignal.next_run()` to end current run and start a new one.
+In case of multiple subsequent runs/experiments executed within a single script or notebook, call `graphsignal.end_run()` to end current run, upload it and initialize a new one.

+Graphsignal has a built-in support for distributed inference.
+See [Distributed Workloads](https://graphsignal.com/docs/profiler/distributed-workloads/) section for more information.

 ### 3. Profiling

 Use the following minimal examples to integrate Graphsignal into your machine learning script.
 See integration documentation and  [profiling API reference](https://graphsignal.com/docs/profiler/api-reference/) for full reference.

-All inferences will be measured, but only a few will be profiled to ensure low overhead.
+When `profile_inference` method is used repeatedly, all inferences will be measured, but only a few will be profiled to ensure low overhead.

 #### [TensorFlow](https://graphsignal.com/docs/integrations/tensorflow/)